jharnois4512/ArabicISP/README.md

 Any errors that you find with the program please contact:
 Jeffrey Harnois - (jharnois@wpi.edu) or professor (Mohammed El Hamzaoui) - melhamzaoui@wpi.edu

-You can always goto /error to report an error as well.